w3f/General-Grants-Program/grants/speculative/starlog.md

 <img src="https://pact.online/dist/img/starlog_new.png" width="240">

 ## Project Description
-The goal of Starlog is to research and develop an open source solo chain or potential parachain, which stores metadata for IPFS as non-fungible tokens as well as unavailability data (Programs: [New chains, Distributed File Storage](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#areas-of-interest)).
-The metadata will be signed by the uploaders and includes a price, a timestamp, owner(s), information about the uploaded file itself as well as the location/gateway of the initial upload.
+The goal of Starlog is to research and develop an open source solo chain or potential parachain, which stores metadata for the next generation of the world wide web as non-fungible tokens as well as availability data (Programs: [New chains, Distributed File Storage](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#areas-of-interest)).
+For this project, we will focus on IPFS as the distributed storage layer for the web3.
+The metadata will be signed by the uploaders and includes a unique hash, a price, a timestamp, a license, information about the uploaded file itself as the location of the initial upload or pinning gateway.

-Starlog provides, therefore, the following key benefits for IPFS uploads:
+Starlog provides, therefore, the following key benefits for the next generation of the world wide web:

-- Searchability via human-readable names
+- Distributed searchability via human-readable names
-- Copyright system for IPFS uploads
+- Copyright system
 - Marketplace for uploaded content
 - Electronic identity based on personal IPFS uploads
 - Faster initial loading of non-distributed IPFS content